dabitdev/LutExample/README.md

 # LutExample
-This an updated and compiling version using AndroidX of the sample of easyLut
+This is an updated and compiling version using AndroidX of the sample of easyLut

 https://github.com/dntks/easyLUT